 While well-written content is part of the equation, the web page’s technical SEO is critical to your success.
 That said, your choices to initiate and maintain effective SEO is either do-it-yourself (DIY) or hire proven expertise.

-Assuming you have the time to work on your SEO and stay on top of the latest Google algorithm updates, you’ll also need to employ a thirst-for-knowledge to your efforts.
-Some things to research and maintain current:
+DIY: Assuming you have the time to work on your SEO and stay on top of the latest Google algorithm updates, you’ll also need to employ a

-You guessed it, the place to start your search is to Google a phrase such as “SEO near me” or “SEO company (city, state)”.
+Hire an SEO company: You guessed it, the place to start your search is to Google a phrase such as “SEO near me” or “SEO company (city, state)”.
 You will get results … and when you do, only consider those that appear on Page 1 of your Google Search.
 A lesser ranking indicates the firm can’t optimize their website, so not likely to produce value for you.

 Local business SEO services typically range in cost from $200 to $2000 per month.
 The services may or may not include the technical SEO on your website, optimizing your GBP (see Item 3 above) backlinking, content creation, citations and other services that help ensure success.
 So, be sure to discuss the current level of your website’s technical on-page SEO and proficiency in developing well-written content.
 That conversation will identify the best working relationship with your SEO vendor.